ant-media/ant-media-documentation/docs/get-started/enterprise-and-community-edition.md

 * Linear Live Streaming with Playlist

 :::info
-This document includes information both for Community and Enterprise Editions.
-If something is not working according to this document, you may be using Community Edition and you try to use a feature of Enterprise.
-Check the Community vs. Enterprise below
+This document provides information for both the Community and Enterprise Editions.
+If something does not work as described in this document, you may be using Community Edition and attempting to use a feature of Enterprise Edition.
 :::

 ## Community Edition & Enterprise Edition

 Ant Media Server has two versions.
 One of them is the Community Edition (Free) and the other one is Enterprise Edition.
-Community Edition is available to [download on Github.](https://github.com/ant-media/Ant-Media-Server) Enterprise Edition can be purchased on [antmedia.io](https://antmedia.io/)
+Community Edition is available to [download on Github.](https://github.com/ant-media/Ant-Media-Server/releases) Enterprise Edition can be purchased on [antmedia.io](https://antmedia.io/)

 |                                            | **Community Edition** | **Enterprise Edition**  |